omiaow/Trip-Searcher/README.md

 1) Go to [this page](https://fareflyer.herokuapp.com/).
 2) Choose your location where you start your trip.
 3) Choose up to 5 destination cities.
-4) Select the date interval you want to travel (your vacation dates) and press the search button.
+4) Select the date interval you want to travel (preferably less than 2 weeks) and press the search button.
 After loading, you will see the direct or transit tickets with price for the chosen date.
 5) Pick the ticket for your first destination.
 You will see your ticket(s) data under the list of tickets.
 6) Choose the ticket to your city to see the all ticket data.